Edit in GitHubLog an issue

 aio rt:trigger:get my-worker-trigger -v

-Retrieving the action activationId, and not the trigger activationId is a bit trickier in this case.
-You use the trigger activationId to retrieve the logs and in the logs you will find the action activationId that you can use to read the result.
+Retrieval of the action activationId (and not the trigger activationId) is trickier than in Option 1.
+Use the trigger activationId to retrieve the logs, which will contain the action activationId you can use to read the result.

 • Privacy